uDEVOPS2020/ContextLearning/Use Case 1/Readme.md

 ## Use case 1.
 Test case prioritization via Learning to rank techniques.

-This folder the dataset and code to reproduce a test prioritization example we have used to test the feasibility of the strategy:
+This folder contains the dataset and code to reproduce the test prioritization example we have used to test the feasibility of the strategy:

 **Dataset**. *testFeatures.csv*.
 This is the dataset used as illustrative example for this use case.
 It is derived by running a load on a well-known open-source benchmark for microservice  architecture (MSA), named Train Ticket [1].
 The application simulates a train ticket booking system, composed of 41 microservices communicating to each other via REST over HTTP.
 Train ticket is  polyglot (e.g., Java, golang, Node.js, etc).

-*Workload generation*:
+**Workload generation**:

-The dataset is automatically generated with a teseting tool we are developing in the context of the project, called [uTest](https://github.com/uDEVOPS2020/uTest).
+The dataset is automatically generated with a teseting tool we are developing in the context of the project's WP2, called [uTest](https://github.com/uDEVOPS2020/uTest).
 The tool generates tests starting from microservices' OpenAPI specifications.
 Configured in *pairwise mode*, the tool generated 4690 test cases by a combinatorial testing strategy.

 The so-obtained dataset has the following columns: